nicolardi/open_blog/src/blog/6-json-viewer-chrome-extension-1.md

 Today I will have a look at the sources of the [json viewer](https://github.com/tulios/json-viewer) which is present on the [chrome extensions website](https://chrome.google.com/webstore/detail/json-viewer/gbmdgpbipfallnflgajpaliibnhdgobh) ![JSONViewer Logo](https://raw.githubusercontent.com/tulios/json-viewer/master/logo.png)

-What the extension does is to identify and format any json present on a web page and "beautify" them.
+What the extension does is identify and format any JSON present on a web page and "beautify" them.
 You can see it in action:

 ![screenshot](https://raw.githubusercontent.com/tulios/json-viewer/master/screenshot.png)